Bitcoin with Rigor

 The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations

-What is coupling, and why is it bad?
-What is decoupling, and how to do it efficiently?
-This book is a compilation of strategies to decouple your domain code from those infrastructure details, so you can enjoy a healthier…
+What coupling is and why it hurts.
+A compilation of strategies to decouple your domain code from infrastructure details.

-This book presents software development as an engineering practice at every level.
-To master software engineering, we must become experts at learning and managing complexity.
+Dave Farley presents software development as engineering at every level: becoming expert at learning and managing complexity.

 There are two known schools in TDD: the mockist school (aka Outside-in) and the classicist school (aka Inside-out).